-There are many activities that can contribute to enhancing your knowledge and skills - these might include:
+There are many activities that can contribute to enhancing your knowledge and skills - these include:

-You might study for a qualification over an extended period, or undertake a short course to gain knowledge of a specific system or application or to develop personal skills in leadership and management.
-These qualifications could be:
+Study for a qualification over an extended period, or take a short course to gain specific knowledge or develop skills in leadership and management.
+These could be:

-- a programme or short course run by a Higher Education Institution
+- a programme or short course run by a college or university

 - a practitioner qualification awarded by a specialist training provider

-There’s always an event or meet-up happening, where you can connect with other technology professionals and learn from your peers.
-Start by attending a conference or trade show, or check the BCS calendar for a branch or specialist group meeting near you.
+There’s always an event or meet-up happening, where you can connect with other tech professionals and learn from your peers.
+Attend a conference or trade show, or check the BCS calendar for a branch or specialist group meeting near you.
 Organising or presenting at these events will also contribute to your CPD.

 Learn new skills and acquire new knowledge through self-study.
 This might be by reading and researching in books, blogs or journals, listening to podcasts or watching webinars.

 Contribute your professional knowledge and competence in a voluntary role in your community, at work or with BCS - find out about volunteer roles with BCS.